liaojack8/LevelDB-httpServer/readme.md

 # LevelDB-httpServer
 A RESTful API server supports YCSB, and based on leveldb storage engine.
 ## Changelog
+* 2020-09-03

+Add `getProperty` API endpoint to close db completely.

+* 2020-08-25

+Add `shutdown` API endpoint to close db completely.

 * 2020-07-20

 Try to be compatible with YCSB (maybe not fully).

-* 2020-08-25

-Add `shutdown` API endpoint to close db completely.

 ## Building
 ```